 Conclusions: This is any conclusion(s) that can be drawn from the results.

 This final statement is crucial because it supports the scientific value of the presentation.

 • Abstracts of the unfinished studies will not be evaluated.

-• Abstract acceptance letters will be sent to the submitting authors contact e-mail address in the system.
+• Abstract acceptance letters will be sent by July 31, 2018 to the submitting authors contact e-mail address in the system.

 • All accepted abstracts will be highlighted in the system and authors will be able to monitor the actual situation of their abstracts.